bilgino/angularforddd/README.md

 }
 ```

-A better solution is to keep the domain logic in the domain model entity class:
+A better solution is to move the domain logic to entity classes to ensure that boundaries are clear:

 ```
 class Account {